Super Mario 64 (1997)

 When it comes to having high playtime and an understanding of the mechanics in, say, Starwing, I’m your man.
 When it comes to doing likewise in World of Warcraft or Civilization, I’m lost.
 For a member of the gaming elite, I’m very much intimidated by some of these grandiose games.
 You want a review of The Witcher 3?
 Cyberpunk 2077 when it’s released?
 Leave it out, they’d take me hours.
 How about Chu Chu Rocket instead?

-Loads of games from long ago, many forgotten, but some are destined to crop up again and again.
-I don’t think anybody out there actively disliked Super Mario 64, because such people will have been spotted, pointed and screamed at, Invasion of the Body Snatchers style, and promptly set on fire.
+Lots of games from long ago, many forgotten, but some destined to crop up again and again.
+I don’t think anybody out there actively disliked Super Mario 64 back in the day, because such people will have been spotted, pointed and screamed at, Invasion of the Body Snatchers style, and promptly set on fire.

 Still, I was pretty surprised to see several Mario 64 videos crop up on my Suggested Videos on YouTube.
 Doesn’t YouTube have algorithms to only show you aesthetically pleasing videos, videos you’d like?
 Maybe videos with sexy clickbait thumbnails?
 Nintendo 64 graphics are none of those things.
 Watch an N64 gameplay video on YouTube 3D and you’ll be gawping about like a lame pelican, trying to find your eyes so you can plant them back in their sockets.